What is Autoimmune Thyroid Disease and How do you Live with It?

 TSI, Tg, and TPO are all proteins used to test for autoantibodies.
 When these proteins are attacked by autoantibodies, then it can be confirmed that there is autoimmunity.
 Nutrient levels also can determine if a person could be headed towards thyroid disease.
 Getting your iodine and vitamin A levels checked for deficiencies can also verify hormone conversion issues.

-What is the difference between Hashimoto's thyroiditis and Graves' disease?
+What is the difference between Graves' disease and Hashimoto's Thyroiditis?

-How can Someone be Diagnosed with both Grave's disease and Hashimoto's disease?
+How can someone be diagnosed with both Grave's disease and Hashimoto's Thyroiditis?

 What is Hashitoxicosis?

 There is also a condition now known as Hashitoxicosis.
 This where the patient gets Graves' disease due to inflammation but thyroid cells are effected by autoantibodies of Hashimoto's.
 It is sometimes known as a hyperthyroid type thyroid condition in addition to having thyroiditis, but the thyroiditis is what is causing the condition.
 The end result is a hyperthyroid state.

 Originally I was suspected of having a goiter.
 A goiter is the swelling of the neck where the thyroid is located.
 The gland swells immensely from the inflammation.
 Usually, this will draw the attention of the physicians to test the blood for an imbalance of thyroid hormones.
 Goiters can be symptoms of both Graves' and Hashimoto's diseases.

 Yes, Hashimoto's can be reversed.
 There are many ways to reverse this condition, but everyone uses a different combination of factors to succeed in it.
 Other factors that can influence thyroid are toxins, hormone imbalance, and gut imbalance.

 How do you treat thyroid disease Naturally?